Atxada/personal-website/posts/create-simple-node-editor.md

         self.setSceneRect(-self.width/2, -self.height/2, self.width, self.height)
 ```

-I created 2 type of QPen, one for the dark grid and the other for light grid to make more variation.
+I created 2 types of QPen, one for the dark grid and the other for the light grid to make more variation.
 For the background color, you can just set it using <CodeText>setSceneRect</CodeText> function by passing the color.
 Inside the <CodeText>drawBackground</CodeText> function, we will specify how we would like to draw our background.
 First, let's look at the code snippet below!

 ```py
     def drawBackground(self, painter, rect):